bacontime/blog-mirror/nature/astrosymbols.md

 <tr><td class="catsym">7066 Nessus<br>⯜</td><td>A centaur.
 Unlike the previous two, this centaur was a total creep.
 He tried to rape Heracles' wife, so Heracles killed him with some turbo poison.
 Years later, Heracles put on a shirt that was stained with the turbo-poisoned centaur blood, and Heracles himself was killed.<br>The object was the third astronomical centaur to be discovered.</td></tr>
 <tr><td class="catsym">10199 Chariklo</td><td> A nymph, wife to the centaur Chiron. <br> This object is the largest (yet found as of 2019) of the astronomical centaurs, and the smallest object known to have rings.</td></tr>
 <tr><td class="catsym">25143 Itokawa</td><td> Named for the father of Japanese rocketry. <br> Rubble pile shaped like a lumpy sea otter.
 This was the first asteroid from which a sample was collected and brought back to Earth.
 It's  also the smallest asteroid ever visited.</td></tr>
+<tr><td class="catsym">28978 Ixion<br><span class="catPUA"></span></td><td>The first man to kill his kin.
+Jupiter showed him mercy, but then he violated hospitality by making love to a cloud shaped like Juno.
+(The cloud got pregnant.
+This is where centaurs come from.)
+As punishment for his crimes, the gods chained him to a wheel, lit him on fire and hucked him like a frisbee across the sky.<br>The object Ixion is a plutino and maaaaaybe a dwarf planet.</td></tr>
+<tr><td class="catsym">42355 Typhon<br><span class="catPUA"></span></td><td>The object is the first binary centaur to be discovered, together with its moon Echidna.<br>In myth, Typhon was a giant snakeman monster who tried to overthrow Jupiter as king of the world.
+Echidna was his giant monster lover who gave birth to loads of famous monsters. </td></tr>
 <tr><td class="catsym">65803 Didymos</td><td> The name is Greek for "twin". <br> It has a moonlet called "Dimorphos", meaning "Two forms." <br> NASA's DART mission is planning to test our planetary defense capabilities by ramming into Dimorphos as high speed in 2022. </td></tr>
 <tr><td class="catsym">99942 Apophis</td><td> A primordial serpent who sought to devour the sun. <br> When this asteroid was first discovered, measurements suggested there was a small chance it would impact the Earth.
 That's since been ruled out, but it will pass by incredibly close in 2029.</td></tr>
 <tr><td class="catsym">101955 Bennu</td><td> Named for a mythological bird associated with the creation of the world. <br> An Apollo-class object with an unstable orbit.
 It has a low chance of crashing into the Earth next century, but is more likely to spiral into the sun or crash into Venus.
 As of May 2021, a spacecraft has collected a sample and is bringing it back to Earth.</td></tr>